-Buttonhole stitch, or blanket stitch as many people call it, is actually the foundation stitch for many varieties of buttonhole.
+Buttonhole stitch, or blanket stitch as many people call it, is actually the foundation stitch for many varieties of Buttonhole.
 This stitch is often used along the edge of projects — often blankets — hence the name.
-Never underestimate a stitch like buttonhole, as it is a marvellously versatile stitch.
-Buttonhole can also be worked in a freeform manner with the rows stacked to create texture.
-The illustration above is worked in a fine woollen yarn, which was hand-dyed.
-Other textures and patterns can be created if you experiment with changing the spacing and height of the upright arms.
+Never underestimate a stitch-like buttonhole, as it is a marvelously versatile stitch.
+You can also work Buttonhole in a freeform manner with the rows stacked to create texture.
+I worked the illustration above in a hand-dyed fine woollen yarn.
+You can create other textures and patterns if you experiment with changing the spacing and height of the upright arms.

 How to work Buttonhole Stitch (Blanket stitch)